As desperation in Gaza grows, Israel says it won't allow aid to flow until Hamas releases hostages

 Amid grief and demands for vengeance among the Israeli public, the government is under intense pressure to topple Hamas rather than continuing to try to bottle it up in Gaza.

+Funerals continued to be held around Israel.
+Struggling to speak as they sobbed, families of French-Israeli citizens missing since the attack appealed Thursday for information.

+“We don’t know if she is dead, if she is in Gaza.
+We don’t know anything.
+We haven’t heard anything,’’ Doron Journo, whose 24-year-old daughter, Karin Journo, disappeared Saturday, said at a news conference in Tel Aviv.

-Four previous conflicts ended with the group still firmly in control of the territory it has ruled since 2007.
+Four previous conflicts ended with Hamas still firmly in control of the territory it has ruled since 2007.
 Israel has mobilized 360,000 reservists, massed additional forces near Gaza and evacuated tens of thousands of residents from nearby communities.
-A new war Cabinet, which includes a longtime opposition politician, was sworn in on Thursday to direct the fight.
+A new war Cabinet, which includes a longtime opposition politician, was sworn in Thursday to direct the fight.

 Blinken’s visit underscored American backing for Israel’s retaliation.

-Blinken said he told Netanyahu “it’s so important to take every possible precaution to avoid harming civilians.”
+Blinken said he told Netanyahu that it was “so important to take every possible precaution to avoid harming civilians.”

-Blinken is to meet Friday with Palestinian President Mahmoud Abbas, whose authority is confined to parts of the occupied West Bank, and Jordan’s King Abdullah II.
+U.S. Defense Secretary Lloyd Austin planned to visit Israel Friday, and Blinken will meet Palestinian President Mahmoud Abbas, whose authority is confined to parts of the occupied West Bank, and Jordan’s King Abdullah II.

 Israel captured the West Bank, along with Gaza and east Jerusalem, in a 1967 war.
 The Palestinians want all three territories for their future state, but there have been no peace talks in over a decade.